-I'm a self-starting sort of chap, currently residing in the countryside around Bristol in the UK with my wife Stephanie, and giant Maine Coon cat, Poppy.
+I'm a self-starting sort of chap, currently residing in the countryside around Bristol in the UK with my wife Stephanie, son Rupert and a giant Maine Coon cat, called Poppy.

 I spent the first 18 years of my life in Nottingham.
 I enjoyed a very privileged schooling at Trent College Independent School.

 Played county football, hockey and cricket for Notts teams.
 I also became the youngest boy in the UK to play consistently in a men's 1st XI for a regional premier league club, I was Caythorpe's wicket-keeper, at 13 I think.

 After my A-levels, I waved goodbye to Nottingham in order to pursue my cricket career more in the UCCE at Cardiff whilst getting to study languages.

 After a year of early morning bleep tests, nutritional lectures and constant training, all the fun had been sucked out of cricket for me, and I decided to call it a day and focus on my studies.

 I left Cardiff, the first undergrad to have graduated having taken on two brand new languages from scratch.
 But more importantly for me, I left Cardiff with my then future wife, Steph.